zspoliver16/p3-oo-many-to-many-lab/README.md

   string that represents the date when the contract was signed, while the royalties property should be a number that represents the percentage of royalties that the author will receive for the book.
+  - All setters should `raise Exception` upon failure.

 The `Author` class should have the following methods:

+- `contracts(self)`: This method should return a list of related contracts.
+- `books(self)`: This method should return a list of related books using the `Contract` class as an intermediary.
-- `sign_contract(book, date, royalties)`: This method should create a new Contract object between the author and the specified book with the specified date and royalties
+- `sign_contract(book, date, royalties)`: This method should create and return a new `Contract` object between the author and the specified book with the specified date and royalties
 - `total_royalties()`: This method should return the total amount of royalties that the author has earned from all of their contracts.

-The `Book` class should have the following methods:

-- `add_author`(author): This method should add the specified Author object to the book's authors set.
-Add validation for the Author object.

 The `Contract` class should have the following methods: